 RESEARCH INTERESTS

-Our research so far has started to paint a portrait of the happy single person; a happy single person is more likely to be happy with their friendships (Park et al., 2021), to be happy with their sex life (either by being low in sexual desire or by having relatively frequent partnered sex; Park & MacDonald, 2022), to be older than 40 (Park et al., in press), to be low in desire for a partner (Hill Roy et al., under review), to be strongly motivated by independence (Park et al., under review), and to be high in secure attachment (MacDonald & Park, 2022).
-If understanding single people is a puzzle, we don’t think it’s one we’re ready to solve because we’re still in the process of finding all the pieces.
-There’s a lot of exciting work to do in this direction!
+Our research so far has started to paint a portrait of the happy single person; a happy single person is more likely to be happy with their friendships (Park et al., 2021), to be happy with their sex life (Park & MacDonald, 2022), to be older than 40 (Park et al., 2022), to be low in desire for a partner (Hill Roy et al., 2023), to be a woman (Hoan & MacDonald, under review), to be queer (Canaletti et al., in progress), to be strongly motivated by independence (Park et al., 2023), and to be high in secure attachment (MacDonald & Park, 2022).

-Please note I am accepting graduate students for Fall 2024.
+Please note I am accepting graduate students for Fall 2025.

 Photo credit: Me!